fastali/water-color-sorter-solver-bf/README.md

 The online implementations of the script will be deployed in the near future

 # Future Plans

-A function can be added which takes a config file with strings (such as '[empty,blue,red,red]') and converts it into encoded numbers automatically.
+A genetic algorithm can be applied to the script to optimize performance and number A function can be added which takes a config file with strings (such as `[empty,blue,red,red]`) and converts it into encoded numbers automatically.
 A module which takes images as input and outputs the encoded config file could be implemented in the future.